PHP¶

 <?php endforeach ?>

-the built-in function htmlentities(str) (or htmlspecialchars(str)) converts all the special characters to HTML entities (e.g., > to &gt;, < to &lt;, ” to &quot;, & to &amp;).
+the built-in function htmlentities(str) (or htmlspecialchars(str)) converts all the special characters to HTML entities (e.g., > to >, < to <, ” to ", & to &).
 It is important to convert special characters, in particular, < and >, before echoing back to the client to prevent the so-called Cross-Site Scripting attack (XSS).

-String Functions
+String Functions¶

 strlen(str): returns the length of the given string. substr(str, start [, length]): returns the substring from start position of length. strtoupper(str), strtolower(str): return the uppercase/lowecase of the given string. trim(str): trim whitespaces from the beginning and end of the given string. rtrim(str): trim whitespaces from the end of the given string.

-Checking Variables
+Checking Variables¶

 You can use the following built-in functions: isset($var): return TRUE is $var is set and is not NULL. unset($var): unset the $var. is_null($var): return TRUE if the $var is NULL. empty($var): return TRUE if the $var does not exist (i.e. !isset($var)) or its value is equivalent to boolean FALSE (e.g., NULL, 0, 0.0, ‘’, ‘0’, empty array and object).

-Type Casting and Conversion
+Type Casting and Conversion¶

 As an example, there are 3 ways to cast a string to an integer:

-• intval() - The function intval($str) returns an equivalent integer or 0 if $str does not contain an valid integer.
-Take note that it cannot handle ‘0’, as the result is ambiguous.
+- The function intval($str) returns an equivalent integer or 0 if $str does not contain an valid integer.
+Take note that it cannot handle ‘0’, as the result is ambiguous.- Casting operator (int): same as intval().

-• settype($var, ‘integer’): convert $var to integer type, and return either TURE/FALSE.
+- settype($var, ‘integer’): convert $var to integer type, and return either TURE/FALSE.

-PHP Design
+PHP Design¶

-Layout Page
+Layout Page¶

-• You’re assuming that header.php would be called on the every page call.
+- You’re assuming that header.php would be called on the every page call.
 That’s wrong.

-• You’re assuming that header.php will always be static.
+- You’re assuming that header.php will always be static.
 That’s wrong.

-• You forgot to create a template for the page itself.
+- You forgot to create a template for the page itself.

-• The main rule everyone have to learn by heart: Not a single character has to be sent into browser, until all data gets ready.
+- The main rule everyone have to learn by heart: Not a single character has to be sent into browser, until all data gets ready.

 It’s 2018 today.
 AJAX era.
 What if your code will have to send JSONed data instead of whole HTML page? there is a thing called HTTP header.
 Sometimes we have to send them.
 And it’s gets impossible if you already have your ornate HTML header sent. it’s for just 4-page site.
 Okay.
 Imagine you’ve got lucky and got a request for another 4-page site.
 You will have to change only templates and don’t touch engine files.
 That’s really great benefit.
 Imagine you’re going to make a custom <title> tag for your pages, based on the page content.
 Isn’t it extremely common thing?
 But you can’t make it without using templates.
 So, you have to have one common site template containing header and footer and also dedicated templates for the every php script.